SqueezeDet: Unified, Small, Low Power Fully Convolutional Neural Networks for Real-Time Object Detection for Autonomous Driving: Method Description

 The \textit{FcDet} layer described in \cite{YOLO} is comprised of two fully connected layers.
 Using the same notation for the input feature map and assuming the number of outputs of the $fc1$ layer is $F_{fc1}$, then the number of parameters in the $fc1$ layer is $W_fH_f\text{Ch}_fF_{fc1}$.
 The second fully connected layer in \cite{YOLO} generates $C$ class probabilities as well as $K\times(4+1)$ bounding box coordinates and confidence scores for each of the $W_o \times H_o$ grids.
 Thus, the number of parameters in the $fc2$ layer is $F_{fc1}W_oH_o(5K+C)$.
 The total number of parameters in these two fully connected layers is $F_{fc1}(W_fH_f\text{Ch}_f + W_oH_o(5K+C))$.

 In \cite{YOLO}, the input feature map is of size 7x7x1024. $F_{fc1} = 4096$, $K=2$, $C=20$, $W_o = H_o = 7$, thus the total number of parameters required by the two fully connected layers is approximately $212\times 10^6$.
-If we keep the feature map sizes, number of output grid centers, classes, and anchors the same, and use 3x3 \textit{ConvDet}, it would only require $3\times3\times 1024\times 2 \times 25 \approx 0.46\times 10^6$ parameters, which is 460X smaller than \textit{FcDet}.
-The comparison of RPN, \textit{ConvDet} and \textit{FcDet} is illustrated in Fig.~\ref{fig:RPN_ConvDet_YOLO} and summarized in Table~\ref{table:RPN_CONVDET_YOLO}.
+If we keep the feature map sizes, number of output grid centers, classes, and anchors the same, and use 3x3 \textit{ConvDet}, it would only require $3\times3\times 1024\times 2 \times 25 \approx 0.46\times 10^6$ parameters, 460X smaller then \textit{FcDet}.
+The comparison of RPN, \textit{ConvDet} and \textit{FcDet} is illustrated in Fig.~\ref{fig:RPN_ConvDet_YOLO} and Table~\ref{table:RPN_CONVDET_YOLO}.

 \vsp